-Diagnostic services for students with disabilities are not provided at the post-secondary level.
+Waynesburg University does not provide diagnostic services for students with disabilities.
 Students who think they may have undiagnosed learning disabilities are encouraged to consult with health insurance and health care providers.
 In some instances, the DSO Coordinator may be able to recommend regional resources, but students/their families are responsible for direct coordination and cost of all diagnostic services.